Frederick Barbarossa: Death and burials

 The Frederick Barbarossa Memorial, near Silifke in Mersin Province, southern Turkey.
 The text explains in Turkish and German how Frederick drowned nearby.

-Barbarossa opted on the local Armenians' advice to follow a shortcut along the Saleph River.
+Barbarossa opted on the local Armenians' advice to follow a shortcut along the Saleph River on Taşeli in present-day Turkey.
 Meanwhile, the army started to traverse the mountain path.
-On 10 June 1190, he drowned near Silifke Castle in the Saleph River.
+On 10 June 1190, he drowned in the river near the castle in Seleucia.
 There are several conflicting accounts of the event: